The Australian Government does not provide visa services at the Australian High Commission in Abuja.

 The Department of Health has requested that border officers continue to follow current procedures at Australia's international airports.
 No additional visa-related measures are required at this time.

-Following medical advice, Department of Immigration and Border Protection staff will not be visiting affected areas for interviews until further notice.
+Following medical advice, Australian Border Force staff will not be visiting affected areas for interviews until further notice.
 The Department is seeking to put alternative arrangements in place.

 It is recommended that if applicants are feeling unwell with sudden onset of fever, aches and pains and headache they should delay travel to Australia and seek medical advice as soon as possible.